Definition :

 This result indicates that the company collects its average receivables approximately 6.33 times a year.

-A “good” accounts receivable turnover ratio varies across industries.
+A “good” turnover ratio varies across industries.
 However, a higher ratio generally signifies efficient credit and collection processes.
 For instance:

 - Retail Industry: Typically experiences higher turnover ratios due to cash sales and stringent credit terms.